-Minersville, 15 August 2016 -- Railway Restoration Project 113 gratefully announces receipt of a $5000 grant from the John H. Emery Rail Heritage Trust.
-The donation will support ongoing restoration of steam locomotive number 113, built in 1923 and now the only full-size anthracite-burning locomotive operating in North America.
+Minersville, 25 March 2020 -- For the second time in four years, Railway Restoration Project 113 in Minersville gratefully announces receipt of a grant from the John H. Emery Rail Heritage Trust.
+The $12,000 donation will support the ongoing restoration and operation of steam locomotive number 113, built in 1923 and now the only full-size anthracite-burning locomotive operating in North America.

 With the cooperation of partner railroad Reading & Northern, number 113 powers passenger excursions from Minersville a few times each year, offering affordable, family-friendly opportunities to experience train travel.
-Santa trains this year will operate on two December Sundays, the 4th and 18th, with tickets available from Project 113 at the station, 113 East Sunbury Street in Minersville.
-Number 113 will also attend Schuylkill Haven's Borough Day on Saturday, the 24th of September, with guests welcome into the engine cab to blow the whistle.
+Santa trains will operate in December, on dates we’ll announce in the summer, with tickets available from Project 113 at the station, 113 East Sunbury Street in Minersville.
+Number 113 also traditionally attends the Schuylkill Sojourn kick-off in the spring in Schuylkill Haven and Borough Day there in September, with guests welcome into the engine cab to blow the whistle.

 John Emery, a native of Chicago and a lover of the classic passenger train era in America, created the John H. Emery Rail Heritage Trust to support projects that preserve and re-create the passenger trains of the 1920’s though the 1950’s.
 The Trust operates as a tax-exempt 501(c)(3) foundation under the Internal Revenue Code, with grant decisions made by a three-person advisory committee based on criteria established by Mr. Emery, focusing on organizations that offer the general public an opportunity to ride historically-significant equipment over historic rail lines.
 For more information, visit EmeryRailHeritageTrust.com.